Written collaboratively by Adam Varenhorst, Philip Rozeboom, Patrick Wagner, Brad McManus, Stephen Robertson, Eric Jones, and Madalyn Shires.

 High | Slight | Slight | Slight | None | None | None | High |

-1 This table was adapted from the EPA Chemical Resistance Category Selection Chart for Gloves.
+1 This table was adapted from the EPA Chemical Resistance Category Selection Chart for Gloves and the EPA Labeling Revisions Required by the Worker Protection Standard (WPS).

-* These material ratings are based on gloves that are greater or equal to 14 mils in thickness Natural rubber includes natural rubber blends and laminates.
+* These material ratings are based on gloves that are greater than or equal to 14 mils in thickness.
+Natural rubber includes natural rubber blends and laminates.

 Material Ratings

-The ratings for the types of materials are explained below:
+The rating explanation for the types of glove material are listed below:

 - Moderate: Glove materials with this rating are moderately resistant to the associated solvent.
 These types of gloves should be cleaned or replaced within 1-2 hours of exposure.

 - Slight: Glove materials with this rating are slightly resistant to the associated solvent.
-These types of gloves should be replaced within 10 minutes of exposure.
+These types of gloves should be cleaned or replaced within 10 minutes of exposure.

-- None: Glove materials with no rating have no resistance to the associated solvent.
+- None: Glove materials with the none rating have no resistance to the associated solvent.
 These should not be used.

-Of the different materials available for gloves, barrier laminate gloves (Figure 1) are highly resistant to all of the listed solvents.
-Although nitrile rubber (Figure 2) and butyl rubber (Figure 3) gloves are not highly resistant to all products, they are less expensive and can be cleaned to maintain their function.
-In some cases, it is recommended to wear a barrier laminate glove as a liner to a butyl rubber or nitrile rubber glove.
-This will ensure proper protection from exposure while minimizing the risk for glove failure due to a tear.
+Of the different materials available for gloves, barrier laminate gloves (Figure 1) are highly resistant to all listed solvents.
+Although nitrile rubber (Figure 2) and butyl rubber (Figure 3) gloves are not highly resistant to all solvents, they are less expensive and can often be reused when properly cleaned and maintained.
+In some cases, it is recommended to wear a barrier laminate glove as a liner of a butyl rubber or nitrile rubber glove.
+This will ensure proper protection from exposure while minimizing the risk of glove failure due to a tear.
+If any PPE becomes compromised (tears, breaks, internal and irreversible contaminations, etc.), it should be discarded according to the label instructions for soiled or contaminated PPE without reusing it.